isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-silverfish/index.md

 ###  1. Why Are Silverfish Attracted to Your Home?

-To effectively get [rid](https://pestpolicy.com/getting-rid-of-fleas-in-the-carpet/) of silverfish, it's essential to understand why they invade homes in the first place.
+To effectively get [rid](https://pestpolicy.com/getting-rid-of-fleas-in-the-carpet/)of silverfish, it's essential to understand why they invade homes in the first place.
 These insects thrive in environments where they have easy access to food, moisture, and shelter.

 Heres what typically attracts silverfish: - **High Humidity: **Silverfish thrive in areas where humidity levels are above 75%.
 Bathrooms, kitchens, and basements are perfect habitats due to the moisture in these areas. - **Dark Spaces: **Silverfish are nocturnal, preferring dark and damp spaces to hide during the day. - **Starchy Materials: **Silverfish feed on starchy substances such as paper, glue, fabric, and even dead skin cells.